brendanhasz/probflow/docs/user_guide.rst

 For a quick start, take a look at the :ref:`examples`.

-The user guide contains more detailed information about Bayesian modeling with ProbFlow, including:
+The user guide contains more detailed information about using ProbFlow, including:

 - A brief description of :ref:`Bayesian modeling <inference>`,
 - How to create Bayesian models with ProbFlow using :ref:`parameters`, :ref:`layers`, and :ref:`distributions`,